janspoerer/janspoerer.github.io/_posts/2022-09-10-nlpjourney-4-of-75.markdown

 ## Which Goals Did I Meet?

 <ul>
-  <li>**CLI entry points:** To make the module more versatile, I want to provide a convenient command line entry point.
+  <li><b>CLI entry points:</b> To make the module more versatile, I want to provide a convenient command line entry point.
 A developer can point to a folder with input PDFs and insert the question/query, and can execute the program directly from the shell.</li>
-  <li>Prepare the research proposal **meeting with my supervisors**.</li>
+  <li>Prepare the research proposal <b>meeting with my supervisors</b>.</li>
 </ul>

 ## Which Goals Did I Miss?